IE0005/Defect-detection-via-thermal-imaging-of-meltpool-in-DED-Using-ViT/README.md

 To evaluate the effectiveness of our approach, we explore two classifier designs:
 1. A Vision Transformer (ViT) classifier utilizing the fine-tuned MAE encoder weights
-2. A hybrid model combining the frozen MAE encoder with an MLP head for downstream classification
+2. Thefine-tuned  MAE encoder with an MLP head for downstream classification

 ## 🧠 Framework Overview